-The cabinet shuffle Thursday also saw backbench Liberal MLA Mike Bernier appointed Education Minister.
-Bernier, MLA for Peace River South, called it a "great opportunity" to rebuild the relationship with teachers during labour peace.
+The cabinet shuffle Thursday also saw backbench Liberal MLA Mike Bernier appointed education minister.
+Bernier, the MLA for Peace River South, called it a "great opportunity" to rebuild the relationship with teachers during labour peace.

-BCTF president Jim Iker said he hopes Bernier brings "fresh eyes" to the ministry on long-held issues of class size and composition.
+BCTF president Jim Iker said he hopes Bernier brings "fresh eyes" to the ministry on longheld issues of class size and composition.

-The premier also appointed Coralee Oakes as Minister of Small Business, Red-Tape Reduction and Minister Responsible for Liquor Distribution Branch.
+The premier also appointed Coralee Oakes as minister of small business, red-tape reduction and minister responsible for the Liquor Distribution Branch.
 That relieves Justice Minister Suzanne Anton of responsibility for liquor at a time when the province is under fire from craft beer brewers for reforms that have driven up prices.
-The premier also moved Naomi Yamamoto from the small business portfolio to Minister of State for Emergency Preparedness.